0xSpaceShard/starknet-devnet/page/docs/guide/run.md

   --timeout TIMEOUT, -t TIMEOUT
                         Specify the server timeout in seconds; defaults to 60 --account-class ACCOUNT_CLASS
-                        Specify the account implementation to be used for predeploying;
-                        should be a path to the compiled JSON artifact;
-                        defaults to OpenZeppelin v0.5.0
+                        Specify the account implementation to be used for predeploying; should be a path to the compiled JSON artifact; defaults to OpenZeppelin v0.5.0
+  --fork-network FORK_NETWORK
+                        Specify the network to fork: can be a URL (e.g. https://alpha-mainnet.starknet.io) or network name (valid names: alpha-goerli, alpha-goerli2, alpha-mainnet)
+  --fork-block FORK_BLOCK
+                        Specify the block number where the --fork-network is forked; defaults to latest
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.